Using your personal information

 Protecting your personal information

-Swindon Borough Council takes the security and confidentiality of personal information which it has, or may have, about existing and future customers/clients, very seriously.
+We take the security and confidentiality of personal information which we have, or may have, about existing and future customers/clients, very seriously.

 Data protection legislation* protects the rights of customers/clients in respect of information held about them by businesses and government organisations.

-These pages set out how the Council may process information about you and how we look after that information.
+These pages set out how we may process information about you and how we look after that information.
 It also briefly explains your right to see your personal information.

 Social care records

 If you have had dealings with any of our Social Care teams (Adult Social Care or Children and Families), then it's likely that they hold information about you.

 We have produced a brochure which explains which records might exist, which ones you may have access to, and how you can apply for access.

 Under the provisions of the Health and Social Care Act of 2012; we receive health data from a range of sources including the Health and Social Care Information Centre, Clinical Commissioning Groups and hospitals; the data it receives includes for example births and deaths data.
 The data supports the effective and efficient discharge of its statutory duties; and wider responsibilities to improve and protect the health and wellbeing of the populations it serves; and to reduce health inequalities.
 The data is combined, without using personal details, or analysed using codes instead of names; so individuals cannot be identified by those handling the data.